ikechukwukamalu8/MSc-Thesis-Gestational-Diabetes-ML/README.md.txt

-# MSc Thesis – Gestational Diabetes ML
+# MSc Thesis â€“ Gestational Diabetes ML

 **Title:** Impact of Data Splitting on Performance of Machine Learning Algorithms for Predicting Gestational Diabetes